owid/sdg-tracker.org/pages/sustainable-consumption-production.md

   implementation helps to achieve overall development plans, reduce future economic, environmental and social costs, strengthen economic competitiveness and reduce poverty.

+  Definitions of, and indicators for sustainable resource consumption is currently limited, as shown in the data available below.
 featuredImage: /img/uploads/12.png
 ---
 ## Target 12.2